mapstruct/mapstruct.org/content/faq/_index.md

 {{% faq_question "How to solve ambiguous methods" "ambiguous" %}}

-MapStruct tries various mechanisms to map a sourceproperty to a taregtproperty when it cannot make a direct mapping.
+MapStruct tries various mechanisms to map a sourceproperty to a targetproperty when it cannot make a direct mapping.
 In order, MapStruct tries:

 1. other mapping methods (inside the mapper, or via the uses relation).
 This concerns both hand-written methods and MapStruct generated methods
 2. direct mapping (source type is directly assignable to target type)